OrbitFlow: SLO-Aware Long-Context LLM Serving with Fine-Grained KV Cache Reconfiguration: Evaluation

-\paragraph{Fallback Strategy.} The Plannar can fail to find a feasible KV offloading solution when the system is overloaded.
-In such cases, \ours{} triggers the Pause-Resume fallback, temporarily pausing selected requests to alleviate memory pressure.
-To determine the most effective victim selection policy, we evaluate three approaches: pausing the longest, shortest, or a randomly chosen request from the batch. \revrewrite{We study these policies using a stress-test trace where we increase the fraction of long requests.
-This increases the frequency of overload, leading to more fallback events and making policy differences easier to measure.} Because KV sizes grow linearly with sequence length, pausing the longest request releases the most GPU memory, allowing the remaining requests to continue without stalls.
-These results confirm that pausing the longest request is an effective fallback strategy, as illustrated in \autoref{fig:design}c.
+\paragraph{Fallback Strategy.} When Pause-Resume is triggered, \ours{} must select which request to pause.
+We evaluate three approaches: pausing the longest, shortest, or a randomly chosen request from the batch.
+We study these policies using a stress-test trace with an increased fraction of long requests to increase overload frequency and trigger more fallback events.
+Because KV sizes grow linearly with sequence length, pausing the longest request releases the most GPU memory, allowing the remaining requests to continue without stalls, as confirmed in \autoref{fig:design}c.